mnola26/guidedproject1/README.md

 - I created a shapefile using arcpy.da.InsertCursor()
 - I skipped records with invalid or empty WKT using try-except
 - After verifying that the code worked, I put it into a Python Toolbox in ArcGIS Pro
-- I used the JSON file as the input perameter and created an output for the shapefile path
+- I used the JSON file as the input parameter and created an output for the shapefile path

 **Using the Code**